 \section{Related Work}

-A significant portion of indoor localization works that are available in the literature utilizes an array of receivers or transmitters to determine the location and orientation of a target.
+A significant portion of indoor localization works described in the literature utilize an array of receivers or transmitters to determine the location and orientation of a target.
 For example, in \cite{ward1997new}, the authors designed the Active Bat system, which estimates the position and orientation of an array of ultrasound transmitters based on the ToF estimation.
-The reference suggests performing a nonlinear regression combined with a least-squares solver to obtain the position of the target.
-The Active Bat system provides an accuracy as high as 3 cm in a 3D space \cite{zafari2019survey}.
-This accuracy is achieved at the cost of many well-placed beacons.
+The reference suggests performing nonlinear regression combined with a least-squares solver to obtain the position of the target.
+The Active Bat system exhibits an accuracy of $3$ cm in a 3D space \cite{zafari2019survey}.
+This high accuracy is achieved at the cost of requiring many well-placed beacons.
 Similarly, the Cricket system is introduced in \cite{priyantha2000cricket}.
-The system consists of an array of ultrasound receivers that estimates the time of arrival (ToA) and angle of arrival (AoA) simultaneously.
-The time and angle of arrival are fed to nonlinear least squares solver to obtain the location and orientation of the target.
-In contrast to the Active Bat, the Cricket system does not require synchronization between the transmitter and the receiver.
-However, it achieves an accuracy of 10 cm \cite{Jie2015Push}.
-In \cite{fukuju2003dolphin}, DOLPHIN has been introduced as a system to localize synchronized nodes in a typical indoor environment.
-DOLPHIN is similar to the Active Bat and Cricket systems except that it requires only few pre-configured reference nodes.
-Experimental evaluation of DOLPHIN reports an accuracy of 15 cm in a 2D space with a possible accuracy degerdation as we extend of the algorithm to a 3D space. \cite{fukuju2003dolphin}.
+This system consists of an array of ultrasound receivers that estimates the time of arrival (ToA) and angle of arrival (AoA) simultaneously.
+The ToA and AoA are fed to a nonlinear least squares solver to obtain the location and orientation of the target.
+In contrast to the Active Bat, the Cricket system does not require synchronization between the transmitter and receiver.
+However, the Cricket system only achieves an accuracy of 10 cm \cite{Jie2015Push}.
+In \cite{fukuju2003dolphin}, DOLPHIN was introduced as a system to localize synchronized nodes in a typical indoor environment.
+DOLPHIN is similar to the Active Bat and Cricket systems, except that it only requires few pre-configured reference nodes.
+Experimental evaluation of DOLPHIN reported an accuracy of 15 cm in a 2D space, with a possible degradation in accuracy observed as the algorithm was extended to a 3D space \cite{fukuju2003dolphin}.